Oyebodee/Oyebodee/README.md

 **`Digital Craftsman`**

 I'm a creator with skills such as design and development, as well as music.
-I am essentially a content creator building my rendition of the digital world slowly and deliberately.
+I am essentially a creator building my rendition of the digital world slowly and deliberately.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All image content is created in a similar manner, from ideation and planning, all the way to finalizing the content with artistic touches and putting out on digital platforms

 <p align="left">